24 Mar 2025

 Obsidian is one of the best free Evernote alternatives on the market.

 It provides many people an offline-first experience, allowing them to download it on their device and start note-taking immediately.
 Many people like Obsidian because it's a PKM application, also referred to as Personal Knowledge Management.
+The idea behind that is to bring your notes together, connect them, and start building relationships you can bring to life on a graph view.

 Many people like Obsidian because it's offline and has a security element.
 Your notes are stored locally and on-device, allowing you to bring together all of your notes without the worry of the application taking your notes away and naturally not having any encryption.